TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-backup-georedundantbackups.md

 Geo-redundant backups can be configured at the time an Azure Database for MySQL server is created.
 If configured, the last known good backup is geo-redundantly store and a new server can be created in a different Azure region.
 Geo-restore does not allow you to chose a point in time, but rather always restores to the last known good state.
 Restoring individual databases within a server is not supported.

-> [!NOTE]
+[!Note]
-> This functionality is currently only supported in Azure Database for MySQL Single server
+**This functionality is currently only supported in Azure Database for MySQL Single server**

 ## **Recommended Steps**